 - They challenge the norm

 As before, rather than starting with a defined set of awards, the community is asked to submit names in those broad categories.
-The OpenStack Foundation community team then has a little bit of fun on the back end, massaging the award titles to devise something worthy of their underappreciated efforts.
+The OSF community team then has a little bit of fun on the back end, massaging the award titles to devise something worthy of their underappreciated efforts.

 — vkmc (@vkmc) April 29, 2016

-Awards will be presented during the feedback session on Thursday at the Summit.
+Awards will be presented during the feedback session at the Summit.